1. What is aspartame?

 Aspartic acid, phenylalanine and methanol are also present naturally in other foods including fruit and vegetables and, for foods containing aspartame, are processed by the body in the same way as those derived from other dietary sources.
 By comparison, the amounts of these components ingested from foods and drinks containing aspartame are small.
 For example, a serving of non-fat milk provides about six times more phenylalanine and 13 times more aspartic acid compared to an equivalent amount of a diet beverage sweetened only with aspartame.

-Aspartic acid is an amino acid that acts as a neurotransmitter.
-The body may sometimes convert aspartic acid into the neurotransmitter glutamate which can have neurotoxic effects.
-However from the available scientific information, EFSA’s experts did not see any evidence of neurotoxicity associated with aspartame and therefore concluded that aspartic acid derived from aspartame does not raise any safety concerns for consumers.
+Aspartic acid is an amino acid found in proteins.
+The body may convert aspartic acid into the neurotransmitter glutamate which at very high levels can have harmful effects on the nervous system.
+However, EFSA’s experts did not see any evidence of neurotoxicity associated with aspartame and therefore concluded that aspartic acid derived from aspartame does not raise any safety concerns for consumers.

-Based on the available scientific evidence, EFSA’s experts concluded that dietary exposure to methanol from aspartame is not likely to be toxic.
+Based on the available scientific evidence, EFSA’s experts concluded that dietary exposure to methanol from aspartame does not pose a safety concern.
+The same applies to formaldehyde, a metabolite of methanol.

-Phenylalanine is an amino acid used as a building block for proteins.
+Phenylalanine is an amino acid making up protein found in many foods.
 It can also be converted by the body into tyrosine, which is another amino acid used in protein synthesis and for the formation of some hormones and neurotransmitters.
 Phenylalanine is a so-called essential amino acid as it cannot be produced by the body and must be supplied through the diet.

 Phenylketonuria (PKU) is a hereditary human disorder that causes high levels of phenylalanine and low levels of tyrosine in the blood.
 High phenylalanine concentrations in blood are toxic to the brain and can, if left untreated, affect brain development and cause mental retardation, mood disorders and behavioural problems.
 This is especially critical to the developing fetus in women suffering from PKU.
 Most PKU treatment aims to keep blood phenylalanine at acceptable levels by restriction of foods rich in protein (meat, fish, eggs, bread, dairy products, nuts and seeds), as well as foods and drinks containing aspartame.